ViktoriiaZinec/my-portfolio/README.md

 ### CSS

--This was my first time using Tailwind CSS for styling, a highly efficient utility-first CSS framework.
+- This was my first time using Tailwind CSS for styling, a highly efficient utility-first CSS framework.
 Tailwind CSS streamlines the development process by providing a wide range of pre-designed utility classes that can be easily applied to HTML elements.
 This approach promotes rapid development, improved maintainability, and consistent styling throughout the project.

 ## Project setup